To support us through one of our fundraisers, scroll down to “Current events”.

 Fundraising places available

-We have places for the following events.
+We have places for the following event.
 If you are interested in one of these please contact our donation email address above.

 Would you consider raising money for LDA?
 Please let us know - we need your help!